security-companion/nmapAutomator/README.md

 *Note: This is a reconnaissance tool, and it does not perform any exploitation.*

 ### Automatic Recon
-With the `recon` option, nmapAutomator will automatically recommend and run the best recon tools for each found port.
+With the `recon` option, nmapAutomatorNG will automatically recommend and run the best recon tools for each found port.
-If a recommended tool is missing from your machine, nmapAutomator will suggest how to install it.
+If a recommended tool is missing from your machine, nmapAutomatorNG will suggest how to install it.

 ### Runs on any shell
-nmapAutomator is 100% POSIX compatible, so it can run on any `sh` shell, and on any unix-based machine (*even a 10 YO router!*), which makes nmapAutomator ideal for lateral movement recon.
+nmapAutomatorNG is 100% POSIX compatible, so it can run on any `sh` shell, and on any unix-based machine (*even a 10 YO router!*), which makes nmapAutomatorNG ideal for lateral movement recon.

-If you want to run nmapAutomator on a remote machine, simply download a static nmap binary from [this link](https://github.com/andrew-d/static-binaries/raw/master/binaries/linux/x86_64/nmap), or with [static-get](https://github.com/minos-org/minos-static), and transfer it to the remote machine.
+If you want to run nmapAutomatorNG on a remote machine, simply download a static nmap binary from [this link](https://github.com/andrew-d/static-binaries/raw/master/binaries/linux/x86_64/nmap), or with [static-get](https://github.com/minos-org/minos-static), and transfer it to the remote machine.
 You can then use `-s/--static-nmap` to specify the path to the static nmap binary.

 ### Remote Mode (Beta)
-With the `-r/--remote` flag nmapAutomator will run in Remote Mode, which is designed to run using POSIX shell commands only, without relying on any external tools.
+With the `-r/--remote` flag nmapAutomatorNG will run in Remote Mode, which is designed to run using POSIX shell commands only, without relying on any external tools.
 Remote Mode is still under development.
 Only following scans currently work with `-r`:
 - [x] Network Scan (currently ping only)
 - [ ] Port Scan